 Thanks for visiting Behavior Genetics Laboratory (BGL) web pages.

-Dr. Scott F. Stoltenberg directs the BGL and is an Assistant Professor in the Psychology Department at the University of Nebraska-Lincoln.
-Dr. Stoltenberg's office is 221 Burnett Hall (402.472.7861).
-The genotyping lab is in Manter 15 and the behavioral lab is in Burnett 215.
+Dr. Scott F. Stoltenberg directs the BGL and is an Associate Professor in the Psychology Department at the University of Nebraska-Lincoln.
+Dr. Stoltenberg's office (C82) and genotyping lab (C60) are now located in Memorial Stadium in the Center for Brain, Biology and Behavior (CB3).
+Our behavioral data collection lab is still currently in Burnett 215.

 Research in the BGL seeks to characterize the role of genetic variation on individual differences in health-risk behaviors.
 We focus on genes that influence the function of neurotransmitter systems and on behavioral traits, such as impulsivity, that increase risk for behavioral problems.